Acupressure Points for Gas Relieve and Prevention

 • Drink Non-carbonated Drinks – gassy drinks cause a lot of gas in your tummy and make you feel bloated.

-• Eliminate Certain Foods – think about the foods causing more flatulence and try to stop eating them.
-Some foods that cause gas are artificial sweeteners, fried foods, dairy products, cabbage, garlic, spicy foods, etc.
+• Eliminate Certain Foods— Think about the foods that cause more flatulence and try to stop eating them.
+Some foods that cause gas are artificial sweeteners, fried foods, dairy products, cabbage, garlic, and spicy foods.

-• Drink Herbal Tea – you can replace your regular tea with chamomile, ginger, anise, and peppermint as it aids digestion to reduce gas.
+• Drink Herbal Tea— You can replace your regular tea with chamomile, ginger, anise, and peppermint, which aid digestion and reduce gas.
 Further, anise offers a mild laxative and helps with constipation.
 However, prevent drinking it if you have diarrhea.

-• Eat Fennel Seeds – the age-old solution helps release trapped wind.
+• Eat Fennel Seeds— this age-old solution helps release trapped wind.
 You can chew on a teaspoon of the seed.
 However, if you are breastfeeding or pregnant, avoid using it.

 • Apple Cider Vinegar – to alleviate gas pain quickly, add a tablespoon of ACV to a glass of water and drink it before sitting down for a meal.
 After drinking, rinse your mouth with water to prevent it from eroding the tooth enamel.